Start date: October 2017

 Minimum academic requirement

-2:1 Honours degree in statistics, mathematics or a related subject, such as engineering or physics.
+2:1 Honours degree in statistics, mathematics or a related subject, such as engineering, physics or computer science.
+Some programming experience (e.g. R, Matlab, Python, C) is strongly preferred.

 The academic requirement above is for applicants who hold or who are working towards a UK qualification.